Spotted Lanternfly in Virginia- Help Slow the Spread, November Update

 Destruction of Black Ash Threatens a Native American Tradition

 Reasons not to move firewood- Lessons from Michigan Department of Natural Resources

 First Public Comment Period for SFI Urban and Community Forest Sustainability Standard

-The Virginia Association of Forest Health Professionals formed in 1991 at the height of the gypsy moth outbreak in Virginia.The organization recognized the need for information exchange between the state and local coordinators who were administering gypsy moth spray programs.
+The Virginia Association of Forest Health Professionals (VAFHP) formed in 1991 at the height of the Virginia gypsy moth outbreak.
+This reflected the need for information exchange between the state and local coordinators who were administering gypsy moth spray programs.
 At that time, the group was known at the Association of Virginia Gypsy Moth Managers.
-In 2007, the name was changed in order to better reflect our broader concerns with other invasive species affecting the Eastern forests.
+In 2007, the name was changed in order to better reflect our broader concerns with many forest health issues affecting Eastern forests.